-UCLA uses BruinAlert.to alert the UCLA community of a dangerous or potentially dangerous situation.
-BruinAlert is used only for emergencies.
-BruinAlerts for emergencies that threaten the health or safety of the campus community will be sent as soon as the emergency is verified.
-BruinAlert will not be used for general information messages such as traffic notices.
+UCLA uses BruinALERT to alert the UCLA community of a dangerous or potentially dangerous situation.
+BruinALERT is used only for emergencies.
+BruinALERT for emergencies that threaten the health or safety of the campus community will be sent as soon as the emergency is verified.
+BruinALERT will not be used for general information messages such as traffic notices.

 How It Works

 When we issue a BruinALERT about a potential safety hazard or concern, you will receive a notification.
 If requested for the notification, you can confirm that you have received the message and you will not be contacted by any subsequent methods regarding that particular notification.
 If you do not confirm, the system will continue to attempt to reach you at all of the contact paths that you have registered.